yuanwentian/trajectory-optimization/README.md

 #### 2.3.1 IPOPT-related Issues

-1) Could not find Blas
+1) Could not find Blas: Solution:
 ```
 sudo apt-get install gfortran
 ```
-2) Could not find -lgfortran

-You may need to update your gcc-5 to gcc-7 instructed by the following link https://gist.github.com/jlblancoc/99521194aba975286c80f93e47966dc5 .
+2) Could not find -lgfortran: You may need to update your gcc-5 to gcc-7 instructed by the following link https://gist.github.com/jlblancoc/99521194aba975286c80f93e47966dc5 .
 After that, When you make executable, you may run into “could not find -lgfortran”.
 You can solve this issue by copying all the files that named as "\*libgfortran"  in gcc 5 folder (4 files probably) into 7.3.0 folder (or your current gcc version).

 #### 2.3.2 MuJoCo-related Issues (when using cmake)

-1) Missing libgl

-If you don't have libGL.so in usr/lib/x86_64-linux-gnu/ but have it in usr/lib/x86_64-linux-gnu/mesa , you may try the following solution.
+1) Missing libgl: If you don't have libGL.so in usr/lib/x86_64-linux-gnu/ but have it in usr/lib/x86_64-linux-gnu/mesa , you may try the following solution.
 ```
 ln -s /usr/lib/x86_64-linux-gnu/mesa/libGL.so /usr/lib/x86_64-linux-gnu/libGL.so
 ```

-2) Missing libglfw

-Create a simbolic link libglfw.so  to libglfw.so.3 (in ~/mjpro150/bin folder), so that the missing glfw problem can be solved.
+2) Missing libglfw: Create a simbolic link libglfw.so  to libglfw.so.3 (in ~/mjpro150/bin folder), so that the missing glfw problem can be solved.

 ```
 ln -s libglfw.so.3 libglfw.so